 Try a very delicious Roast Pork for the picnic menu lunch ideas…

-- Wipe pork with paper towel to make sure it is dry.
+- Wipe pork with paper towel... to make sure it is dry.

-- Rub olive oil over the skin
+- Rub olive oil over the skin with your hands.

-- Then rub salt into the
+- Then rub plenty of salt into the

 oil on the skin... to make crunchy crackling for this easy picnic lunch idea.